Understanding Hip, Elbow & Shoulder Screening

 For some health issues that are thought or known to have a strong genetic component but do not have DNA testing available, physical exams can instead provide the information that we seek.

 Dysplasia is a disease characterised by instability within a joint which leads to pain and degenerative osteoarthritis.
 It is considered to be influenced by heredity, but environmental factors such as weight, rate of growth and exercise have a very strong influence.
 Treatments vary from lifestyle modifications through to a range of surgery options.
+Hip and elbow screening of parents is done in an effort to only breed animals with good joints together, hopefully minimising the risk to puppies of hereditary joint problems.

-Hip and elbow scoring of parents is done in an effort to only breed animals with good joints together, hopefully minimising the risk to puppies of hereditary joint problems.
-Dogs must be 12 months or over for scoring, and since all hips deteriorate to some extent over time, they are generally done between 1-3 years of age.
+PennHIP x-rays can be taken from 16 weeks of age and are considered the most accurate hip screening method available, whilst for the standard hip and elbow scoring dogs must be 12 months or over, and since all hips deteriorate to some extent over time, they are generally done between 1-3 years of age.
 X-rays of the joints are taken under sedation or general anaesthetic, with the films sent to a CHEDS panel radiologist for screening of any abnormalities (irregularities or poorly formed joints) and then allocated a score for each joint.
 Understanding these scores can be difficult for those unfamiliar with these reports and there is no guarantee that puppies will not develop hip or elbow dysplasia, however it is valuable information not only for breeders but also anybody looking to compete in the more high-impact dog sports such as agility, endurance and tracking, and buyers wanting to confirm that their puppy will hopefully start their growth with minimal genetic impact on their joints.

 The higher the number, the worse the joint.
 A grade is given for each elbow based on the millimetres of change, and the overall grade is determined by the higher of the two.